 Allison works part-time to have time at home with her husband and two sons, who are active basketball and baseball players.
 When she’s not spectating, Allison plays in a competitive tennis league.
 The entire family enjoys spending time at their cabin in Washington state, fly fishing, biking and enjoying the outdoors.

 Puneet Rai was born in Punjab, India and moved to America when she was 6 years old.
 Growing up, she always loved science and wanted a career where she could help people.
 She did her undergraduate degree in Biological Sciences at Wayne State University in Detroit, Michigan.
 During a genetics class, she was introduced to the field of genetic counseling and realized it was the career she was meant to pursue.
 After being accepted into the genetic counseling master’s program at California State University, Stanislaus, she moved to the Bay Area and got her first taste of life on the west coast.

 After graduation, Puneet’s first job was with Dr. Hayflick’s lab at OHSU.
 She was responsible for developing the written and graphic content of the NBIAcure.org website.
-In September 2014, she was hired as a genetic counselor in the OHSU Pediatrics clinic and now splits her time between the OHSU NBIA team and the Pediatrics clinic.
+In 2014, she was hired as a genetic counselor in the OHSU Pediatric Genetics clinic and now splits her time between the OHSU NBIA team, the Pediatric Genetics clinic and the Adult Genetics clinic.

-Puneet is fluent in Punjabi and has spent time studying Spanish, Hindi and Korean to various degrees.
-Her fasciation with languages and cultures of the world led to her Bachelor’s minor in International Studies and an ever-growing collection of foreign language movies and tv shows.
+Puneet is fluent in Punjabi and has spent time learning Spanish, Hindi and Korean to various degrees.
+Her fasciation with the languages and cultures of the world led to her Bachelor’s minor in International Studies.
 When she’s not planning future trips around the world, she also loves to read, paint and cook.